nikomatsakis/babysteps/babysteps/_posts/2017-05-02-gnome-class-integrating-rust-and-the-gnome-object-system.md

 There are also many parts of GNOME that we don't model yet.

+We don't really support **subclassing** yet.
+I have a half-executed plan for supporting it, but this is a topic worthy of a post of its own, so I'll just leave it at that.

 **Properties** are probably the biggest thing; they are fairly simple conceptually, but there are lots of knobs and whistles to get right.